Your information & privacy

 What are your data protection rights?

-UK citizens have certain data protection rights, which includes the right to erasure of personal data.
-We are pleased to extend these to all our users and customers worldwide.
-See the UK Information Commissioner’s office for a list of data protection rights.
+UK citizens have certain data protection rights, including the right to access, rectify, restrict, or erase their personal data.
+We are pleased to extend these rights to all our users and customers worldwide.

 Does Cleanfeed use cookies?
 And what types of cookies do we use?